slaxmir/MyFirstToken/README.md

 MISWA Token.

 ## Description

-This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract has a two functions of a token which is burn and mint function which can increment balance of an address with value passed into the mint function and deduct token amount with the value passed in the burn function.
+This program is a simple contract written in Solidity,a programming language used for developing smart contracts on the Ethereum blockchain.
+The contract has a two functions of a token which is burn and mint function which can increment balance of an address and the total supply with value passed into the mint function and deduct token amount and total supply with the value passed in the burn function.

 ## Getting Started

-### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders

 ### Executing program